etiennebr/rstdocs/stereo.rst

 be used to compute elevation information (the *-io.mask* parameter can be used for this purpose).

-This filtering can be easily done with .
+This filtering can be easily done with **OTB Applications** .

-We first use the application to filter disparities according to their optimal metric value:
+We first use the *BandMath* application to filter disparities according to their optimal metric value:

 ::